 Girl names from American pop culture & celebs

 Pop culture has long had an influence on baby names.
 Thanks to the popular HBO show Game of Thrones, the name girl name Arya (after the character Arya Stark) is hot, and of course the names Elsa and Anna, from the movie Frozen, are more popular than ever.

 Vintage baby girl names

 What’s old is new again!
-If you want a girl’s name that is not as popular, check out some of our picks of American names from the past decades, including the 1920s, 1930s and 1940s.
-You are sure to love these old fashioned, yet truly American baby girl names.
+If you want a girl’s name that is not quite as popular, check out some of our picks of American names from the past decades, including the 1920s, 1930s and 1940s.
+You are sure to love these old fashioned, yet truly unique American baby girl names.

-Early American baby names
+Puritan baby names